jbrosher/dscChangeAzureTempDriveLetter/README.md

 # dscChangeAzureTempDriveLetter

-PowerShell DSC Configuration Package to change the Temp Drive letter for Azure VMs and relocate the Page File to the new Temp Drive letter.
+PowerShell DSC Configuration Package to change the Temp Drive letter for Azure VMs to the T Drive and relocate the Page File to the new T Drive letter.

 The DSC Configuration performs the following steps: